 The dominance of black squirrels has been observed in the United Kingdom where they are slowly but steadily displacing grey squirrels.
 This could result in a complete color change for squirrels in the region as the grey squirrel has been aggressively displacing the Eurasian red squirrels in the region.
 Its amazing to think that the color of squirrels in the UK could flip from Red to Black in the span of a few hundred years!

 An interesting phenomenon is that the concentrations of black squirrels is often reported to top out at around 25% of the total squirrel population.
 One reason that the black population reaches a limit has been speculated that while black squirrels are better adapted to the cold that their black coat makes them easier for predators to spot.
 However this is not a universal rule as in some areas of the UK black squirrels now make up about 75% of the total squirrel population.

-Where Did They Come From And Where Are They Going?
+Where Are The Located And Where Are They Going?